Home Crosses Pagan symbols Site search

 Incorrect orientation

-As explained above, the broader diagonal white stripe should be at the top left hand side of the flag nearest the flagpole.
+As explained above, the red diagonal St. Patrick's cross is offset slightly onto the white St. Andrew's cross, so that when we 'read' the flag clockwise, the St. Andrew's Cross is ahead of the St. Patrick's Cross.
 To fly the flag with the anti-clockwise reading is a signal indicating 'distress'.
 It is also lese Majeste (an offence against the 'dignity of the sovereign'), and is theoretically still a crime in the UK.

 ...or so we are led to believe.
 Since an underlying axiom of democracy is that nothing is sacred, prosecution for just flying a reversed flag is unlikely to succeed.
-Having said that, there have been some pretty queer cases in the British courts through the years.
+That said, there have been some pretty queer cases in the British courts through the years.

 As for the distress signal; in the early naval days a reversed flag was hoisted as a secret danger signal known only to the British.
 Battle ships would use it to warn of danger while foreign fleets wouldn't realise that a tip-off was being made.